drug007/tracing_post/README.md

 - profiling implies tracing the application and its analysis to derive new information (how to say that these defenitions can be considered as subjective and other people can give them other description)

-## writef based approach
+## Writef Based Approach
 The first way to trace our application is naive (but can be very usefull nevertheless)- using writef(ln) function of std library to output info into file.
 Someone can say that this is nothing than logging and D even has logger in its std library.
 Yes, you can say that, in some degree logging can be considered as light version of tracing.
-Our code:
+Our [code](tracing_writef.d):
 ```D
     case Event.One:
             auto sw = StopWatch(AutoStart.no);